swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 }
 ```

+This function does not, by itself, spawn a new task, but rather executes the `operation` immediately, and once the `operation` returns the `withCancellationHandler` returns as well (similarily with throwing behaviors).

 Note that the `handler` runs `@concurrent` with the rest of the task, because it
 is executed immediately when the task is cancelled, which can happen at any
 point.
 If the task has already been cancelled at the point `withCancellationHandler` is called, the cancellation handler is invoked immediately, before the